-There’s already a group of receivers being championed at the top of the 2023 NFL Draft pool, but North Carolina WR Josh Downs quietly has a scouting report to rival them.
-How close is Downs to the top of the 2023 receiver class, and how high might his ceiling be next April?
+He didn’t go in Round 1 of the 2023 NFL Draft like Jaxon Smith-Njigba, Quentin Johnston, Zay Flowers, and Jordan Addison, but North Carolina product and Indianapolis Colts rookie WR Josh Downs quietly has a scouting report to rival them.
+How close was Downs to the top of the 2023 receiver class, and how explosive can his connection with Anthony Richardson be?

 - Position: Wide Receiver